Last Update: Thursday, May 8, 2008

 se sont lavé les mains.

-2. With verbs where the reflexive pronoun is an indirect object, such
+2. With verbs where the reflexive pronoun is an indirect object,

-téléphoner.
+se téléphoner.

 Ils se sont téléphoné.